Counterbalancing Learning and Strategic Incentives in Allocation Markets: Proofs for Section

-Each agent participates in at most one batch.
+\lemmaicgreedy* \begin{proof}{\textit{Proof.}} Each agent participates in at most one batch.
 Furthermore, agents in the same batch $j$ share the same belief $\mu_{j-1}$ with the planner.
 Thus, given the current belief $\mu_{j-1}$ and batch size $K_j$ (given the outcome of batch $j-1$), the mechanism $V_{\{\pi_j\}_{j=1}^\infty}$ restricted to batch $j$ is equivalent to a single-batch mechanism $V_{\{K_j\}}$ with a current belief $\mu_{j-1}$.
 Therefore, by induction, the mechanism $V_{\{\pi_j\}_{j=1}^\infty}$ is incentive-compatible if and only if for each batch $j,$ the single-batch mechanism $V_{\{K_j\}}$ with belief $\mu_{j-1}$ is incentive-compatible. \end{proof}

-\begin{restatable}{lemma}{corollaryimpossibility} For $\mu \geq q,$ there is no incentive-compatible voting mechanism; under any $V \in \mathcal{V},$ every agent opts in. \end{restatable} \begin{proof} By Lemma~\ref{lemma: IC-greedy}, it suffices to consider single-batch voting mechanisms.
-For any $K,$ Lemma \ref{lemma: ic-interval-decrease} implies that Therefore for all $\mu \ge q,$ there exists no $K$ such that $\mu < \overline{\mu}_K.$ For these priors, every agent will choose (possibly untruthfully) $\alpha_i=y$ under any voting mechanism, and therefore the mechanism always allocates the object (and terminates after one batch).
+\begin{restatable}{lemma}{corollaryimpossibility} For $\mu \geq q,$ there is no incentive-compatible batching mechanism; under any $V \in \mathcal{V},$ every agent opts in. \end{restatable} \begin{proof}{\textit{Proof.}} By Lemma~\ref{lemma: IC-greedy}, it suffices to consider single-batch mechanisms.
+For any $K,$ Lemma \ref{lemma: ic-interval-decrease} implies that Therefore for all $\mu \ge q,$ there exists no $K$ such that $\mu < \overline{\mu}_K.$ For these priors, every agent will choose (possibly untruthfully) $\alpha_i=y$ under any batching mechanism, and therefore the mechanism always allocates the object (and terminates after one batch).
 In expectation, such an outcome is correct with probability $\mu.$ Notice that the correctness of this outcome is equivalent to that under $V_\textsc{seq}$ for $\mu \ge q.$ \end{proof}